siraat-ai-academy/azurex4-cert-bootcamp/README.md

 ## 🤖 Meet eks2 – The Curious Voice Within

-**Eks2** is not a tool.
-Not just an idea.
-It is the inner voice of curiosity within Naveed — always asking:
+**Eks2** is the inner guide within Naveed — always asking:

 > “Can this be simpler?
 Kinder?
 More human?”

 Eks2 turns fear into curiosity and brings soul to cloud learning.
-It is the pause before action.
-The question before answers.
-The clarity before complexity.

 ---